 - Take a longer-term break from weight-loss.
-Increase your calories to “maintenance” and continue to eat healthy, but give your body a break from fat-loss.
-(Keep doing your workouts, keep tracking your food, etc… Just eat more and cheat a little more often).
-Your goal here is not to gain weight, but maintain your current level while still eating a little more.
+Increase your calories to “maintenance” and continue to eat healthy.
+Give your body a break from fat-loss.
+(Keep doing your workouts, keep tracking your food, etc., just eat more and cheat a little more often).
+Your goal here is not to gain weight.
+Your goal is to maintain your current level while still eating a little more.

-- Decrease your calories, but keep your ratios the same.
-You should never drop below about 1,300 calories, however.
+- Decrease your calories but keep your ratios the same.
+You should never, however, drop below about 1,300 calories.
 If you’re at those levels and still not losing weight, try anything except this.

-- Change your ratios..
+- Change your ratios.
 If you’re on keto, increase the amount of fat you’re eating (decrease protein to compensate).
-If you’re on a more traditional approach, try adding more carbs for a few weeks (subtract far and/or protein to compensate).
+If you’re on a more traditional approach, try adding more carbs for a few weeks (subtract fat and/or protein to compensate).

-You may be tempted to skip the list above and go straight to this one, making the assumption that you want to be aggressive and just “go after it”.
+You may be tempted to skip the list above and jump to this conclusion: you make the assumption that you want to be aggressive and just “go after it”.
 Don’t.
-If you can avoid cutting calories, you need to do so or you could inadvertently cause other problems.
-(Like a plateau you really can’t break).
-Please try the items in the “simple” list above before you consider cutting calories.
+If you can avoid cutting calories, you need to.
+Unnecessary cutting could inadvertently cause other problems (like a plateau you really can’t break).
+Please try the items in the simple list above before you consider cutting calories.

 Listen to these podcasts.
 Right Now.
 For real.